Basic proof terminology and concepts

 Here are the basic algebraic properties most commonly used in mathematical proofs:

-1. Commutative Properties
+1. Closure Properties

 For a given number system (like integers or real numbers):